mlgordon/vpc/errors.md

 ## address_prefix_in_use
 **Message**: Cannot delete an address prefix in use.

 One or more subnets are using the address prefix.
-You must detach all the subnets before you can delete a prefix.
+To determine which subnets are using the address prefix, use the `GET /v1/subnets?version=2019-01-01&generation=1` API command and  check the `ipv4_cidr_block` field.
+Equivalent CLI command:  `ibmcloud is subnets` and check the `Subnet CIDR` column.
+You must delete all the subnets using the address prefix before the address prefix can be deleted.

 ## backend_service_unavailable
 **Message**: The backend service is unavailable.